eberhab/m20/emulation_with_mame.md

 ## Emulating the M20 with MAME

-Since a while, the Multiple Arcade Machine Emulator (MAME) ^[[https://www.mamedev.org/](https://www.mamedev.org/)] has a driver^[[https://github.com/mamedev/mame/blob/master/src/mame/olivetti/m20.cpp](https://github.com/mamedev/mame/blob/master/src/mame/olivetti/m20.cpp)] for the Olivetti L1 M20, enabling MAME to run M20 floppy images, boot PCOS and execute programs^[[https://forums.bannister.org/ubbthreads.php?ubb=showflat&Number=78739](https://forums.bannister.org/ubbthreads.php?ubb=showflat&Number=78739)], almost like on the original machine.
+Since a while, the Multiple Arcade Machine Emulator [MAME](https://www.mamedev.org/) has a [driver](https://github.com/mamedev/mame/blob/master/src/mame/olivetti/m20.cpp) for the Olivetti L1 M20, enabling MAME to run M20 floppy images, boot PCOS and execute programs, [almost like on the original machine](https://forums.bannister.org/ubbthreads.php?ubb=showflat&Number=78739).
 This article is based on MAME v0.251 on Linux Mint 21 (Jan 11th 2023).

 <p align="center">
   <img src="images/clock.png" alt="M20 clock from the German demo floppy" width="700px"/>